-A Scripps education begins with Core, the College’s signature interdisciplinary approach to learning.
-Our students say the program is one of their most valuable experiences, calling it “eye-opening” and “mind-expanding” — and hard work.
-So what is it?
+A Scripps education begins with the Core Curriculum in Interdisciplinary Humanities, the College’s signature interdisciplinary approach to learning.
+Our students say the program is one of their most valuable experiences, calling it “eye-opening” and “mind-expanding.”

 The hallmark of a Scripps education, the Core Curriculum is a three-semester interdisciplinary program that provides a common academic experience for all students.
 All first-year students begin Core I the fall semester of their first year, Core II follows in the spring semester, and Core III is taken the fall semester of their sophomore year.
 Here is a taste of what you can expect during the series:

 Challenge how you view the world through an examination of communities.
 Starting with the question, “What is a community?”
 Core I looks at both large and imagined communities such as modern nation-states and religious groups, and smaller, more intimate groups we regularly label as “community.”

 Continue with a sharper focus—and through a variety of course offerings—the interdisciplinary investigations begun in Core I. Core II courses are taught by a professor with interdisciplinary research interests and may be team-taught by faculty whose research interests make for fresh dialogue.

 Engage in innovative and collaborative projects with Core III students, and dive into individualized, self-directed research with your professor in this small, seminar-style course.
 The work you complete in Core III culminates in a self-designed project where you delve into a particular topic of your interest.